How do you clean an overwhelmingly messy house?

 - The best thing to do when you are overwhelmed is to start small

 - Make a plan and try to prioritize what needs to be done first

 - Focus on an area at a time

 - Get rid of clutter first and then clean

 Maybe the kitchen is too much to think about, but you can throw in a load of laundry instead.

 It is important not to get discouraged when you are starting.
 The house does not have to be spotless in an hour, just make progress even if it is small.

-How To Clean A Messy House Step By Step
+How To Clean A Messy House Room By Room